WolfgangSpahn/atelier-burgdorf.github.io/Readme.md

+## Introduction

+This sets up a quarto reveal.js presentation to be loaded under https://wolfgangspahn.github.io/atelier-burgdorf.github.io

 ## Setup a quarto reveal js project

 To get started with creating a Reveal.js presentation using Quarto from the setup you've described, follow these steps: